 Cacao is a superfood

-Additionally, these energy balls are made with cacao.
+Also, these energy balls are made with cacao.
 Cacao is chocolate, but in a raw form, so it’s not the same as chocolate.
 It hasn’t been roasted, but rather cold-pressed and there is no added sugar.

-In addition, cacao is also a highly nutritious food, high in antioxidants, nutrients, and also healthy fats.
+Not only that but cacao is also a highly nutritious food, high in antioxidants, nutrients, and also healthy fats.
 Cacao also contains only a small amount of caffeine compared to normal chocolate, which means you can eat it before bed too!

 As well as all of that, I love the fact that these balls have a hint of orange in them.
-They remind me of Terry’s Chocolate Orange bars I used to eat as a child!
+They remind me of Terry’s Chocolate Orange bars that I used to eat as a child!

 Orange Cacao Bliss balls

 A very quick, easy, healthy snack to make that tastes delicious!

 2.Preheat your oven to 180 degrees F 82.2 degrees C. Line a baking tray with paper